- Borrow & Request

 Find Books in 1Search by author, title, subject or keyword.
 The Library of Congress Subject Headings books (located at the Reference Desk) can aid you in choosing useful subject terms.

 Scores are also searchable in 1Search.
 Try using the composer as author.
 Scores are also listed under their form, such as Harpsichord music or Symphonies - Scores.
-For works of music issued in parts of collections, see books listed in the Music Research Guide under the heading Indexes to Music.

 Music books and scores are located on the 5th floor.